groundhoggwp/groundhogg/README.txt

 = 1.2.6 =
 * ADDED progress bars to import/bulk delete tools to provide visual keys for progress.
+* ADDED Last broadcast Report in the dashboard.
 * TWEAKED Broadcasts are now scheduled in batches to avoid timing out for larger lists on bad hosting.
 * FIXED Add note not working.
 Code removed accidentally.